luisfloat/lf-cv/README.md

 ## About

-It's the project for my curriculum.
+It's the curriculum generator for my personal curricula.

 * 🌎 **International** - Support multiple language, currently English and Brazilian Portuguese;
 * 🌐 **Webpage support** - Generate HTML and assets for browser view;